 Sea beans, also called “drift seeds” are seeds or fruits, many from tropical rain forests, that have found their way into the sea and have washed up on the beach, often after drifting at sea for many years and traveling thousands of miles.
 Beachcombers who search the beaches for sea beans often refer to themselves as “drifters.”

 Sea beans are special because they have hard shells that resist the penetration of salt water and they contain air, which allows them to float.
 Some are able to take root in their new environment.

 Because there are so many different kinds of seed, fruits and other plant parts that wash up on the beach, identifying them can be a challenge.
 One of the most easily recognized sea bean is the coconut.
 Others have names like hamburger bean, sea purse, starnut palm, monkey pistol and nickernuts.
 In the hands of an artist, sea beans can be polished using a special process and made into beautiful jewelry.

 Sea glass is also highly prized by artisans for making jewelry.
 Shards of glass from broken bottles that have been abraded by sand and seawater for many years take on a unique appearance and are completely smooth.
-Next time you are beachcombing, look for smooth pieces of glass down by the water's edge.
+Next time you are beachcombing in Florida, look for smooth pieces of glass down by the water's edge.
 They are colorful and easy to see.

 Sponges, Whips, Sea Pork and Squirts

 One of the more familiar items you may find on the beach is a sponge.
 Natural, living sponges are frequently seen on the beach or in the wrack.
 They come in all shapes, colors, and sizes, and have names like sheepswool sponge, redbeard sponge, and golfball sponge.

 A sponge is actually composed of the skeletons of many tiny marine animals.
 Don't expect to take a found sponge back to your hotel room for bathing though.
 They have to be properly cleaned and dried before they can be used.
 Your nose will confirm that!